Forest-Economics-Goettingen/optimLanduse/README.md

 function.
 For this, *payOffFun* encloses all calculation steps.
 *payOffFun* expects the name of the indicator that is to be considered in the optimization *x* and the data in the optimLanduse format *dat*.
-In *payOffFun*, firstly (1), the land-cover composition is optimized for the one indicator defined in *x* only.
+In *payOffFun*, firstly (1), the land-cover composition is optimized considering the one indicator defined in *x* only.
 The resulting land-cover configuration is then (2) passed as lower and bounds to the land-cover optimization that considers all indicators.
 Accordingly, the solution of the second optimization (2) is limited to the result of the optimization taking into account the indicator *x* only.
-The second optimization aims to calculate the performances of all indicators when optimized for the indicator *x* only.
+The second optimization aims to calculate the performances of all indicators when optimized considering the indicator *x* only.
 From the set of the calculated performances for each indicator, only the minimum performance is taken (3) and saved into the pay-off matrix.
 To sum up, each row of the pay-off matrix contains the minimum performances of all indicators when the land-cover configuration is optimized for one indicator only.
 The indicators considered for optimization are located on the main diagonal of the resulting pay-off matrix.

 ``` r
 # Initialize the optimization that considers all indicators outside of the